 The 2017 Minnesota Statutes, 322C.0113 (LLC) and 2017 Minnesota Statutes, 302A.121 (Business Corporations) states that each Business or Professional Corporation and Limited Liability Company is required to maintain a registered agent in the state of Minnesota.
 We are one of the respected registered agents in Minnesota and will be responsible towards initiating company incorporation in Minnesota through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.

 Articles of Incorporation and Certificate of Authority

 If you are planning to form a domestic corporation (For profit), then you will have to file “Articles of incorporation” pursuant to MN Stat § 302A.111 (2013).
 If you are planning foreign business incorporation in Minnesota then you will be required to file a “Certificate of Authority” pursuant to MN Stat § Chapter 319B.01 to 319B.12.
-In order to streamline the process we can file documents on your behalf through the online process or expedited process.
+In order to streamline the process we can file documents on your behalf through an online process or an expedited process.

 Date Stamped Copies

-As a part of the process of company incorporation in Minnesota, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.
+As a part of the process of company incorporation in Minnesota, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.